The Bankrate promise

 SR-22 insurance in California

-Before we start, let’s clear up exactly what an SR-22 form is.
-An SR-22 is not insurance; it’s a “Certificate of Financial Responsibility” that confirms you’re carrying at least the minimum amount of insurance in the state.
+Before we start, let’s answer the question, what is an SR-22 in California?
+A California SR-22 (or in any state) is not insurance; it’s a “Certificate of Financial Responsibility” that confirms you’re carrying at least the minimum amount of insurance in the state.
 In California, you must carry at least $15,000 bodily injury liability per person, $30,000 bodily injury liability per accident and $5,000 property damage liability coverage to drive legally.
 Insurance companies must also offer you uninsured motorist coverage and underinsured motorist coverage, but you can decline in writing if you don’t want these coverage types.

 If your driving privileges were revoked after a major violation, you’d need to prove that you have insurance to reinstate your license.
-An SR-22 requirement means that your insurance company will need to file the SR-22 form with the DMV as proof of your coverage.
+California’s SR-22 requirements mean that your insurance company will need to file the SR-22 form with the DMV as proof of your coverage.
 Each policy renewal, the DMV will be updated that you still have coverage.
 If your policy lapses or is canceled, the DMV will be notified, and you could lose your driving privileges again.
+If you’re asking, “how long do you need an SR-22 in California?”
+The answer is, it depends.
 You usually have to keep an SR-22 form on file for three to five years after your major violation, but the court system determines the exact length of time.

 Cost of SR-22 insurance in California

-If you have a major violation on your driving record, you can expect your premium to increase substantially.
-The average cost of car insurance in California is $2,065 per year for full coverage, which is already higher than the national average of $1,674 per year.
-But the average annual California car insurance premium with a DUI is $4,988 for full coverage, a 142% increase.
+While an SR-22 in itself does not impact your car insurance rate, the major violation on your driving record that caused you to need an SR-22 almost always will.
+In fact, you can typically expect your premium to increase substantially.
+The average cost of car insurance in California is $2,291 per year for full coverage, which is already higher than the national average of $2,014 per year.
+But the average annual California car insurance premium with a DUI is $5,506 for full coverage, a 142 percent increase.
 And that’s just your auto insurance policy premium.
-Most insurance companies charge a fee for filing the SR-22 form as well.
+Most insurance companies charge a small fee for filing the SR-22 form as well.
 If you are facing a license suspension, it could mean you’ll be viewed as a high-risk driver.
 Getting an auto insurance policy and an SR-22 form is likely the only way to reinstate your license.

 Car insurance is more expensive for high-risk drivers in California due to the likelihood of accidents.
 Car insurance companies evaluate how risky insuring you would be before they approve you for coverage.
 They’re looking for clues that you could cause accidents that would require a claim payout.
 Generally, the higher risk you’re considered, the more you’ll pay for car insurance.
 Having multiple tickets, accidents or one or more major violations on your record may mean you are viewed as a high-risk driver.